seventyzlp/seventyzlp.github.io/awards.md

 ## Scholarships

-- May 2024：Shiran Innovation Sponsorship ($1400)<br>One of the highest research awards in my school
+- First class scholarship - to the top student in my school

 ## Services